tronsmit/python-gedcom/README.md

 ### Running tests

-1. Run `pipenv install` to install dependencies
+1. Run `pipenv install -d` to install normal and dev dependencies
 1. Run tests with [tox](https://tox.readthedocs.io/en/latest/index.html) (`pipenv run tox` in your console)
     * For Python 3.5 run `pipenv run tox -e py35` (you need to have Python 3.5 installed)
     * For Python 3.6 run `pipenv run tox -e py36` (you need to have Python 3.6 installed)